borowyalan/100-days-of-code/log.md

 ### Day 3: June 30th, 2019

-**Today's Progress**: I've had some fun with React components (+ conditional rendering) and [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
+**Today's Progress:**  I've had some fun with React components (+ conditional rendering) and [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 Researched more the JavaScript modules topic.

-**Thoughts:**: Planning is a crucial part of writing software.
+**Thoughts:** Planning is a crucial part of writing software.
 When I get the Geolocation right I will try to fetch the data with [Axios](https://github.com/borowyalan/weather-app).

 **Link to work:** [React Weather App](https://github.com/borowyalan/weather-app)